Get alerts of updates about «Events, gatherings and activities»

-Events and summer activities of longer duration for children and adolescents
+Events and activities of longer duration for children and adolescents

 Guardians should avoid staying in common areas associated with the event / activity beyond that necessary for delivery and collection.
 Parents should also keep at least 1 metre distance to other children and adults.

 For more information on infection control advice in connection with organised sports activities, see Sport and training.
-Several of the individual cultural, sports and activity associations also have additional information related to the corona eruption on their website.
+Several of the individual cultural, sports and activity associations also have additional information related to the corona outbreak on their websites.

 You can download the risk assessment table or the checklist for events of longer duration for children and adolescents here (PDF or Word):